-- □ Shorts for each day and extras
+OTHING Shorts for each day and extras

-- □ Shirts for each day and extras
+Shirts for each day and extras

-- Long pants or jeans for hiking, cooler days, etc.
+Long pants or jeans for hiking, cooler days, etc.

-- □ Underwear for each day and extras
+Underwear for each day and extras

-- Socks for each day and extras
+Socks for each day and extras

-- 🗌 Pajamas
+Pajamas

-- □ Lightweight sweater, jacket or sweatshirt
+Lightweight sweater, jacket or sweatshirt

-- Bathing suit (needs to be appropriate for activities and water sports such as a one-piece, tankini or other sport style suit)
+Swimsuit(needs to be appropriate for activities and water sports such as a one-piece, tankini or other sport style suit)

-- Two pairs of properly fitting shoes that can get wet and dirty.
+Two pairs of properly fitting shoes that can get wet and dirty.
 One pair needs to be tennis shoes while the other may be a sandal with a sturdy heel strap.
 (No crocs, jelly shoes, or clogs)

+RSONAL ITEMS Soap

+Shampoo and conditioner

+Hairbrush and/or comb

+Hairbands or other hair accessories

+Toothbrush and toothpaste

+Towels and washcloths

+Deodorant and toiletries

+Feminine hygiene supplies

+Eye care needs